IBM/maximo-labs/MkDocs/edc_8.11/docs/deploy.md

 Click on the docker command to copy it to the clipboard:
 ![Deployment Guide](/img/edc_8.11/edc_integration_14.png)</br></br>

-Open a terminal window (Mac/Linux) or Command window (Windows) on the EDC edge and then paste the docker command line from the clipboard.
+Open a terminal window (Mac/Linux) or Command window (Windows) on the EDC edge and then paste the docker command line from the clipboard.</br>
 Click enter to execute it, and you should see something similar to the following:
 ![Start EDC edge](/img/edc_8.11/deploy_01.png)</br></br>

-## Verify data flowing into Maximo Monitor
+## Verify data flowing into the IoT Tool

 Navigate to the IoT Tool from the Monitor Home page:
 ![Navigate to IoT Tool](/img/edc_8.11/deploy_02.png)</br></br>